-Environmental Quality - Industrial Installation
+Environmental Quality - Non-Industrial Installation

-Eligibility: Presented to an industrial installation that has made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
-An installation that has a primary mission of manufacturing, maintaining, rehabilitating, or storing military equipment should compete in the industrial installation category.
-Ranges, test centers, and research and development (R&D) centers should not compete in the industrial category.
+Eligibility: Presented to a non-industrial installation that has made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
+Ranges, test centers, and research and development (R&D) centers should compete in the non-industrial category.
+An installation that has a primary mission of manufacturing, maintaining, rehabilitating, or storing military equipment should not compete in the non-industrial category.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see the Judging Guidance on page 44 for additional detail):